Tusker strikers challenged to sharpen claws ahead of AFC Leopards clash | Goal.com

 Tusker strikers challenged to sharpen claws ahead of AFC Leopards clash

-Tusker FC assistant coach Paul Okere hs challenged his players to sharpen their attack ahead of AFC Leopards clash on Saturday.
+Tusker FC assistant coach Paul Okere has urged his players to sharpen their attack ahead of their meeting with AFC Leopards on Saturday.

 "We have to improve in attack.
 Had we taken our chances, then it could have been different against Nzoia Sugar.
-We will work on it and hopefully by the time we face (AFC) Leopards, I believe we will be good.
+We will work on it and hopefully by the time we face (AFC) Leopards, I believe we will be good to go.

 The 11-time league champions are fifth on the log with 25 points.